Yugendaran/ODD2023-Datascience-Ex06/README.md

 Feature Transformation is a technique by which we can boost our model performance.
 Feature transformation is a mathematical transformation in which we apply a mathematical formula to a particular column(feature) and transform the values which are useful for our further analysis.

 ## ALGORITHM:

+### STEP 1:
-STEP 1:Read the given Data
+Read the given Data

+### STEP 2:
-STEP 2:Clean the Data Set using Data Cleaning Process
+Clean the Data Set using Data Cleaning Process

+### STEP 3:
-STEP 3:Apply Feature Transformation techniques to all the features of the data set
+Apply Feature Transformation techniques to all the features of the data set

+### STEP 4:
-STEP 4:Print the transformed features
+Print the transformed features

-## PROGRAM:
+## CODE:
 DEVELOPED BY: YUGENDARAN G

-REG NO: 212221220063
+REGISTER NO: 212221220063
 ```
 import numpy as np
 import pandas as pd